-K-12 Summer Programs
+Summer University Programs

-The Johns Hopkins Montgomery County Campus partners with other divisions of the university and local organizations to offer summer programs for K-12 students and college students.
-Find a program that's right for you.
-More information about Summer 2015 programs will be available in the coming months.
+The Johns Hopkins Montgomery County Campus partners with other divisions of the university to offer summer programs for high school and college students.
+More information will be available in the coming months.

 During this four-week summer program for high school students, participants learn engineering basics such as conducting experiments, solving design challenges, interpreting data and applying technology.
 Lessons focus on chemical, electrical, mechanical and civil engineering, as well materials science and robotics.
 Students with an A or B grade earn three Johns Hopkins University credits.
-Tuition is $2,300.
+Tuition is $2,400.
 Apply.
 Read a Hopkins Happenings story about the 2014 course.